JJHunter1/Frosted/README.md

 ### Changing background
 Change the variable values in the user.css file with the urls as values, then change the `--bg` variable to whatever variable you want your wallpaper to be.
-### Bugs & Issues

-I know there are a ton of bugs and I am actively working on fixing them.
-With that being said, please don't spam this repo with issues, as I know they exist.
-Please only post issues that make the app unusable, that way I can prioritize those.

-I just recently modularized my code using stylus which will make it easier to maintain in the long run and make it easier to fix bugs and add features.
-Expect plenty of updates.